Nicholas-Souza/Nicholas-Souza/README.md

 🔖 I'm embedded developer, focused in firmware development, programming in C language and IDEs like Eclipse based (Code Composer, STM32CubeIDE).

-📟 I have experience with STMicroeletronics microcontrollers (STM8 and STM32), Texas Instruments (CC26x2, MSP430), nRF52810, Microchip 8-bit microcontrollers, and some others.
+📟 I have experience with STMicroeletronics microcontrollers (STM8 and STM32), Texas lnstruments (CC26x2, MSP430), nRF52810, Microchip 8-bit microcontrollers, and some others.

 # Opinion